STEP Selection Process:

 What will students do all year?

-Throughout fall semester, STEP participants meet with their STEP Faculty Member in their “cohort” of twenty students as well as their “house”, which is comprised of five cohorts, to set personal goals and explore the six educational experiences (Study Abroad, Internships, Undergraduate Research, Service Learning, Leadership, and Artistic and Creative Endeavors).
-In addition to meeting with faculty members and in larger groups, students engage in developmental opportunities throughout the year in the areas of financial literacy, information literacy, global citizenship, career preparation, and health and wellness.
+Throughout fall semester, STEP participants meet with their STEP Faculty Member in their “cohort” of approximately twenty students to set personal goals and explore the six educational experiences (Study Abroad, Internships, Undergraduate Research, Service Learning, Leadership, and Artistic and Creative Endeavors).
+In addition to meeting as a cohort, some faculty will occasionally have their cohort meet in a “house” setting, which is comprised of approximately five cohorts.
+Furthermore, students have the opportunity to engage in developmental opportunities throughout the year in the areas of financial literacy, information literacy, global citizenship, career preparation and health and wellness.
 During spring semester, students will work independently and one-on-one with faculty members to create an experience and budget proposal for using the fellowship.

 Can you estimate the total amount of time participating in this pilot will take?

 In total, students will probably spend about one to two hours per week in STEP activities.
-During autumn semester, the meeting schedule is determined by the STEP faculty of each house (group of five or six faculty).
-Some meetings will be full house meetings, comprising five or six faculty and the students of each of their cohorts.
-These meetings will be opportunities to deliver information to you as efficiently as possible.
-At other times, the meetings will be of your cohort alone.
-These meetings can be quite informal and will be opportunities to come to know your STEP faculty and your fellow students well and to have deeper discussions about the progress of your college career and your STEP Experience.
-During spring semester, your meetings will be more flexibly scheduled and may be one-on-one with your STEP faculty, in small groups, or in full cohort.
+During autumn semester, the meeting schedule is determined by the STEP Faculty Member.
+These meetings can be quite informal and will be opportunities to come to know your STEP faculty and your fellow students well and to have deeper discussions about the progress of your college career and your STEP experience.
+During spring semester, your meetings will be more flexibly scheduled and may be one-on-one with your STEP Faculty Member, in small groups, or in full cohort.

 What are the requirements?

-STEP participants are required to meet with their STEP Faculty Member and attend specified meetings and sessions.
-In addition, students are required to attend one financial literacy program and three additional developmental programs within the following categories: global citizenship, career exploration/preparation, academic success/information literacy, and health and wellness.
+STEP participants are required to meet with their STEP Faculty Member and attend specified meetings and sessions both autumn and spring semesters.
+In addition, students are required to attend one financial literacy program and three additional developmental programs within the following categories: global citizenship, career exploration/preparation, academic success/information literacy and health and wellness.
 Students must also successfully complete an experience and a budget proposal that details their use of the fellowship for one of the six educational experiences, which is then subject for review and STEP Faculty approval.

 STEP Faculty Members: